 Searching for “project management tool” on Google shows this ad, and once clicked, leads to the following page:

-Conclusion: A much better post-click experience for the user, and higher likelihood of conversion for Monday, the advertiser.
+Conclusion: A much better post-click landing page for the user, and higher likelihood of conversion for Monday, the advertiser.

 5. Track and report metrics